DNXLabs/DMS/README.md

 On the Create Task page, specify the task options.

 For This Option	                  - Do This
 Task name                           - Type a name for the task.
-Task description                    - Type a description for the task.
+(I would suggest DMSTASK + Your name) Task description                    - Type a description for the task.
 Source endpoint                     - rdsmysql-source Target endpoint                     - rdspostgresql-target